forward3d/ganger/README.md

 ## That sounds mad!
 Why would you want to use Ganger?

 The rationale for creating Ganger was driven by a real-world problem.
-At Forward3D, we use Hive to probe the data we import into Hadoop.
-Some of our processes are automatic, and run over small amounts of data every day - there are thousands of these processes.
+I use Hive to query the data I import into Hadoop.
+They run over small amounts of data.
-[Hive local mode](http://hadoop-pig-hive-thejas.blogspot.co.uk/2013/04/running-hive-in-local-mode.html) is a good way to run small jobs quickly without the overhead of launching MapReduce JVMs.
+[Hive local mode](http://hadoop-pig-hive-thejas.blogspot.co.uk/2013/04/running-hive-in-local-mode.html) is a good way to run small jobs quickly without the overhead of launching MapReduce JVMs on a cluster.

 However, local mode seems to leak memory in some situations, and drops tons of junk into /tmp on the machine that eventually causes problems.
 Ganger was created to allow me to isolate